Airborne Seeds and Invisible Roots: The Poetry of Floating Agriculture

 A Prelude to Space Farms

-Crops floating, not on water, but on fields of force…this isn’t just earthly wonder.
+Crops floating, not on water, but on force fields (I couldn’t resist this one, come on, low hanging fruit!)…this isn’t just an earthly wonder.

-It reads like a promise for moonlit colonies and Martian greenhouses.
+It reads almost like a promise for moonlit colonies and Martian greenhouses (Blockchain Botany anyone?).

-These early trials (herbs, greens, strawberries) are attempts to script a language of survival beyond the borders of Earth.
+These early trials (herbs, greens, strawberries) are attempts to script a language of survival beyond the borders of Earth and dirt.

 The Dutch Way, Rising